elvanalandi/CTF-Writeups/cyberdefenders/redline/README.md

 ![URL](images/url.png)

 **Q8** : **What is the full path of the malicious executable?**
 I applied the same method as the previous question, but this time, I searched for the name of the malware executable.
+The path began with the C: drive.

 ![Full Path](images/path.png)